Great Canadian Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The seventh ingredient is poultry meal, another protein-rich meat concentrate.
+The seventh ingredient includes poultry meal, another protein-rich meat concentrate.

 Although the word poultry doesn’t clearly identify the species, poultry meal is most commonly sourced from chicken and turkey.